develoser/develoser.github.io/resume.md

 <h4>Full Stack Developer at <a href="http://dealerx.com/">DealerX</a> for over a decade!</h4>
 <h5>Remote | Jul 2015 - Present</h5>

-<p>At DealerX I fulfilled one of my career dreams: <strong>Remote</strong> working for a US based startup.</p>
+<p>At DealerX, I fulfilled one of my career goals: working remotely for a U.S.-based startup and being part of its successful growth.</p>

 <p>
-DealerX is a company which offers custom software solutions to help dealers to increase their leads, presence and of course their sales, using custom marketing solutions, like:
+DealerX is a company that provides custom software solutions to help dealers increase their leads, online presence, and most importantly, their sales through tailored marketing solutions such as:
 </p>

 <ul>